gungkrisna/disk-scheduling/README.md

 ### SCAN & LOOK
 Direction argument can be stated depends on the user with two default values; left and right.
 Direction argument is optional so user can leave it blank.

-Create new cell on Jupyter Notebook and run this code below.
+Create a new cell on Jupyter Notebook and run this code below.

 ```python
 queue=[83, 35, 10, 90, 45, 80, 20, 50, 65]